 Chile Verde With Pork

-If you talk to someone from New Mexico, they'll probably tell you that it's impossible to make real chile verde without roasted Hatch chilies.
+If you ask someone from New Mexico, they'll probably tell you that it's impossible to make real chile verde without roasted Hatch chilies.
 That's all well and good, but those of us not blessed with access to them can make something similar that's still delicious.
-To do it we replace the Hatch chilies with a combination of earthy poblanos, spicy jalapeños, and sweet cubanelles.
+To do it, we replace the Hatch chilies with a combination of earthy Poblanos, spicy jalapeños, and sweet cubanelles.

 Easy Pork and 3-Bean Chili

-This simple chili recipe uses the same trick as our carne adovada, adding raisins and orange juice concentrate for sweetness and depth.
-We also use another important chili-making technique: browning the meat on just one side to give it lots of flavor without overcooking it.
-We use canned beans instead of dried—they get plenty of flavor as they slowly cook.
+For this simple chili recipe, we use the same trick as for our carne adovada, adding raisins and orange juice concentrate for sweetness and depth, plus another important chili-making technique: browning the meat on just one side to give it lots of flavor without overcooking it.
+To keep it easy, we also use canned beans instead of dried—they get plenty of flavor as they slowly cook.

 Spicy Chorizo and Pinto Bean Chili

-Another quick chili recipe, this one is based on raw Mexican style chorizo (store-bought is fine, but you can also make your own).
-The well-spiced chorizo gives you a head start in terms of flavor, and we save more time by using a mix of chili powder, onion, garlic, cumin, and Mexican oregano instead of whole chilies.
+Another quick chili recipe, this one is based on raw Mexican-style chorizo (store-bought is fine, but you can also make your own).
+The well-spiced chorizo gives you a head start on flavor, and we save more time by using a mix of chili powder, onion, garlic, cumin, and Mexican oregano instead of whole chilies.
 A dash of fish sauce fortifies the meatiness of the chorizo.

 Easy Pressure Cooker Green Chili With Chicken

-This green chili tastes like it takes hours to make, but thanks to the pressure cooker it comes together in just 30 minutes.
-Technically, it couldn't be much easier—if you can roughly chop ingredients and dump them into a pot you're all set.
-The pressure cooker gets tons of flavor out of the chilies, tomatillos, and chicken, and finishing with fresh cilantro keeps it bright and fresh.
+This green chili tastes like it takes hours to make, but thanks to the pressure cooker, it comes together in just 30 minutes.
+Technically, it couldn't be much easier—if you can roughly chop ingredients and dump them into a pot, you're all set.
+The pressure cooker gets tons of flavor out of the chilies, tomatillos, and chicken, and finishing with fresh cilantro keeps it bright.

 The Best White Chili With Chicken

-Chicken and white beans doesn't really sound like the base for a chili, but you won't be disappointed if you give it a try.
+Chicken and white beans may not really sound like the base for a chili, but you won't be disappointed if you give it a try.
 We keep the flavors subtle with ground cumin, coriander seed, and a mix of fresh peppers.
 Charring the peppers gives them the smokiness that we love in a bowl of chili.
-To make the chili rich and creamy we mix in both puréed white beans and shredded pepper jack cheese.
+To make it rich and creamy, we mix in both puréed white beans and shredded pepper Jack cheese.

 The Best Vegetarian Bean Chili

 Vegetarian chili gets a bad rap, but it can be just as good as any other chili as long as you ditch the fake meat.
-Instead of replicating beef you should celebrate vegetables and beans.
-Here we go with a mix of red kidney beans and chickpeas for some textural contrast.
+Instead of trying to replicate beef, celebrate the vegetables and beans.
+Here, we go with a mix of red kidney beans and chickpeas for some textural contrast.
 Leaving out meat does mean a little less savoriness, which we make up for with soy sauce and Marmite.

 Vegan Sweet Potato and 2-Bean Chili With Hominy